bwucke/TouchLed/readme.md

 ## Installation

 To install the TouchLed library:
- - Find TouchLed in the Arduino library manager and add it to Arduino IDE,
+ - Find TouchLed in the Arduino library manager and add it to Arduino IDE *(pending)*,

 or